Marcus Arroyo: Coaching career

 Following his playing career, Arroyo took a coaching position with San Jose State as an undergraduate assistant coach in 2003.
 The next year, he went to Prairie View A&M University where he served as the offensive coordinator.
 After one season in this capacity, Arroyo returned to San Jose State as a graduate assistant coach under newly hired head coach Dick Tomey.
 He was promoted to a full-time position in 2006, becoming the Spartans quarterbacks coach.
 Arroyo added co-offensive coordinator duties in 2007.
 During his tenure he worked with quarterbacks Adam Tafralis and Kyle Reed.
 After the 2008 season concluded, Arroyo accepted the position of offensive coordinator and quarterbacks coach at the University of Wyoming.
 He joined the University of California, Berkeley as quarterbacks coach in February 2011, adding the title of passing game coordinator prior to the 2012 season.
 In January 2013, Arroyo was hired by head coach Todd Monken as the offensive coordinator and outside receivers coach at Southern Miss.

-In January 2014, he was hired by head coach Lovie Smith to coach quarterbacks with the Tampa Bay Buccaneers.
+In January 2014, Arroyo was hired by head coach Lovie Smith to coach quarterbacks with the Tampa Bay Buccaneers.
+Before the start of the regular season, offensive coordinator Jeff Tedford left the team due to medical issues.
+Arroyo then took over the offensive coordinator duties.
 Arroyo left Tampa Bay in January 2015 and joined the Oklahoma State University football coaching staff in February 2015 as the running back coach.

 Marcus was co–offensive coordinator with Mario Cristobal for the Oregon Ducks in 2017 under head coach Willie Taggart.
 He took over full offensive coordinator and play calling duties starting with the Las Vegas Bowl on December 16, 2017 under head coach Mario Cristobal.
 In the 2019, Oregon went 11-2 during the regular season, winning the North division, beating Utah in the PAC-12 Conference Championship Game.
 Oregon would finish the post season with a Rose Bowl victory over the Wisconsin Badgers.
 This was Arroyo's last game with Oregon before taking over head coaching duties at UNLV.